 - The Heirloom Strains: These strains are considered to be of the purest form and are somewhat thought of as the original choices for breeding, serving as the foundational types for many of the existing current breeds.
 Some of these heirloom strains include African, Afghani, Thai, Hawaiian, Jamaican Gold, Acapulco Gold, Columbian, Cambodian Red, Mexican Red, and Panama Red.

 Aside from these four mentioned major group classifications, hundreds of thousands of other cannabis strain types do exist, and many of them have reached immense popularity, while some remain almost completely unheard of.
 The variety is honestly quite literally endless.

 This article is especially tailored to those who were wondering about this commonly discussed question that has existed probably since cannabis first started being widely consumed.
-We hope you found this article to not only be entertaining, but also educational and informative.
-It is important to remember that the consumption of marijuana is the sole responsibility of the user, and discretion should always be taken.
+We hope you found this article to not only be entertaining but also educational and informative.
+It is important to remember that the consumption of marijuana is the sole responsibility of the user and discretion should always be taken.